ga-wdi-boston/rails-paperclip/README.md

   Assuming you've set up your `.env` file correctly, and have installed the `dotenv-rails` gem, these references should point to the variables in `.env`, _even as they remain invisible to Git_.

   > "But wait!
 If Git can't see our important secrets, how will they transfer over when we deploy?"
   Great question.
-The precise way of handling secret information across platforms depends on how you've decided to manage secret information within your app; assuming we stick with the system we've been using, the way that we'd share secret information with a hosting service like Heroku is by establishing a secure, private line of communication between us and the host, and transferring the secrets through that protected channel.
+The precise approach we use for handling secret information across platforms depends on how secret information is managed within your app; assuming we stick with the system we've been using, the way that we'd share secret information with a hosting service like Heroku is by establishing a secure, private line of communication between us and the host, and transferring the secrets through that protected channel.
 We'll look at this more next week when we start deploying to Heroku.

 #### Your Turn :: Paperclip with S3